subLUMENal/firsttimeflyersguide/docs/10_safety.md

 "If you have any questions, please don’t hesitate to ask one of our crew members.
 We wish you all an enjoyable flight.”

 If you have a question, ask a flight attendant.

+As they do this, the airplane will start taxiing to the runway.
+Soon, you'll be [ready for takeoff!](/takeoff/)